 From 21 to 22 April 2017Literature Salon: Talks and Sessions

-Once again, Libros Mutantes is taking over the second floor of La Casa Encendida to offer (…)
+Once again, Libros Mutantes is taking over the second floor of La Casa Encendida to offer presentations and talks about (…)

 From 21 to 22 April 2017Literature Atlas : France